berybox/genCRC32/README.md

 ## Reference

 This work builds upon established bioinformatics methodologies and CRC32 principles.
 Detailed explanations and tests can be found in the associated manuscript available upon publication.
-Currently under revew.
+Currently under review.